 What makes the Italian Culture unique

-Italian culture is all about Food, Fashion and Flair; what Italy is most known.
-All of them are deep-rooted in the Italians’ lifestyle and are essential values.
-They shine through their gestures, the way they dress, how they eat and speak.
+Italian culture is about Food, Fashion, and Flair—what Italy is most known for.
+These are deep-rooted in the Italians’ lifestyle and are essential values.
+They shine through their gestures, the way they dress, and how they eat and speak.
 Here are a few things that stand out in the day-to-day life of Italians.
+When you first visit Italy, no matter how long you stay, you will soon notice the importance of food in Italians’ daily lives.
+People are passionate about Italian food; they can talk for hours about food traditions and recipes.

 How and where to drink coffee in Italy

 Either at home or in a bar.
-The “Italian Bar” is not a wine bar, it is the ordinary coffee shop, where you have the typical Italian breakfast: a cappuccino with brioche or the famous cornetto!
-When you order a coffee, feel free to customise your one, as you prefer, waiters are used to all different kinds of requests so that you may hear an espresso Corto macchiato caldo, espresso lungo macchiato freddo, in tazza piccola, grande, in bicchiere and so many more.
-In some cities, they have +30 different ways of serving coffee!
-As a coffee lover, be prepared for the fun!
+The “Italian Bar” is not a wine bar; it is an ordinary coffee shop, where you have the typical Italian breakfast: a cappuccino with brioche or the famous cornetto!
+When you order a coffee, feel free to customise your one as you prefer; waiters are used to all different kinds of requests so that you may hear an espresso Corto macchiato caldo, espresso lungo macchiato freddo, in tazza piccola, grande, in bicchieri, and so many more.

-Drinking coffee Etiquette in Italy
+Drinking Coffee Etiquette in Italy

-Usual Time for Lunch and Dinner in Italy
+Lunch and Dinner in Italy

-Lunchtime and Dinner time in Italy varies depending on the location.
-In the North, Italy people tend to eat early, around 12.00-1.00 pm and 19-00-20.00 in the night.
-Whereas in the south (by south I mean from Rome down south) they eat later, for lunch 13.00-14.00 and 20.30-21.30.
-These for eating at home.
-If you go out to a restaurant, add one hour on top.
+Lunchtime and dinnertime in Italy vary depending on the location.
+People eat early in the North of Italy, around 12.00-1.00 pm and 19-00-20.00 at night.
+In the south (by south, I mean from Rome down south), they eat later for lunch, 13.00-14.00 and 20.30-21.30.
+These are for eating at home.
+If you go out to a restaurant, add one hour on top of that.

 The Best Places to Eat in Italy

-Shopping in Italy – How expensive in Italy.
+Shopping in Italy – How expensive in Italy

 Shops and Restaurants Opening Hours in Italy

-Usually in main cities, shops open at 3-3.30 in the afternoon.
-But in summer it gets worse, shops in coastal towns both from North to South have a 4 hours lunch break, from 13.00-17.00 (1.00-5.00 pm) and when then they stay open till 11.00 pm every night.
+Usually, shops in main cities open at 3-3.30 in the afternoon.
+But in summer, it gets worse.
+Shops in coastal towns, from North to South, have a four-hour lunch break, from 13.00 to 17.00 (1.00 to 5.00 pm), and then they stay open until 11.00 pm every night.

-How do you pay in Italy? – Credit cards vs Using cash in Italy
+How do you pay in Italy? – Credit cards vs using cash in Italy

 Tipping in Italy – Are you supposed to tip in Italy?

 Rounding up the bill is also a good idea.
-The same for good hotels, eating at the restaurant, or with tour guides.
+The same goes for good hotels, eating at the restaurant, or with tour guides.
 If the service is very satisfying, then tipping is okay.
 I wouldn’t tip in any other eateries where a coperto applies!
-A coperto is a fee that everyone hates but is part of the Italian traditions (covers the cutlery, tablecloth, bread, grissini, oil or butter, and the waiter service).
+A coperto is a fee everyone hates but is part of Italian traditions (it covers the cutlery, tablecloth, bread, grissini, oil or butter, and waiter service).
+The minimum coperto fee is 1-1.50 up to 3.50 Euro per person, depending on their offer.

 Travelling to Italy for the first time – How to get around